 Jigsaw Trust is trying hard to improve outcomes and increase independence by delivering and promoting excellence in autism education both within the formal school years and into young adulthood and beyond.

-Jigsaw runs a number of workshops on Autism, Applied Behaviour Analysis (ABA), Verbal Behaviour and other associated subjects.
+Jigsaw runs a number of workshops on Autism, Verbal Behaviour and other associated subjects.
 Review workshop details.